-Column heading Explanation Customer name names of your customers Level of trade the level of trade of your customers in Australia Model/grade/type commercial model/grade or type Product code code used in your records for the model/grade/type identified.
+Note Column heading Explanation 1 Customer name Names of your customers 2 Level of trade The level of trade of your customers in Australia 3 Model/grade/type Commercial model/grade or type 4 Product code Code used in your records for the model/grade/type identified.
 Explain the product codes in your submission.
-Invoice number invoice number Invoice date invoice date Date of sale refer to the explanation at the beginning of this section.
+5 Finish Aluminium extrusion finish (e.g. mill, painted, powder-coated, anodized, other) 6 Alloy code International Alloy Designation System (IADS) alloy code e.g. 6063 7 Temper grade Aluminium heat temper grade (e.g. T5) 8 Invoice number Invoice number 9 Invoice date Invoice date 10 Date of sale Refer to the explanation at the beginning of this section.
 If you consider that a date other than the invoice date best establishes the material terms of sale, report that date.
 For example, order confirmation, contract, or purchase order date.
-Order number if applicable, show order confirmation, contract or purchase order number if you have shown a date other than invoice date as being the date of sale.
-Shipping terms Delivery terms eg. CIF, C&F, FOB, DDP (in accordance with Incoterms) Payment terms agreed payment terms eg. 60 days=60 etc Quantity Quantity in units shown on the invoice.
-Show basis eg kg.
-Gross invoice gross invoice value shown on invoice in the currency of sale, excluding value taxes.
-Discounts on the if applicable, the amount of any discount deducted on the invoice on invoice each transaction.
+11 Order number If applicable, show order confirmation, contract or purchase order number if you have shown a date other than invoice date as being the date of sale.
+12 Shipping terms Delivery terms e.g. CIF, C&F, FOB, DDP (in accordance with Incoterms) 13 Payment terms Agreed payment terms e.g. 60 days=60 etc. 14 Quantity Quantity in units shown on the invoice.
+Show basis e.g. kg.
+15 (Quantity (units/pieces) Quantity in units/pieces.
+16 Gross invoice value Gross invoice value shown on invoice in the currency of sale, excluding taxes.
+17 Discounts on the invoice If applicable, the amount of any discount deducted on the invoice on each transaction.
 If a % discount applies show that % discount applying in another column.
-Other charges any other charges, or price reductions, that affect the net invoice value.
+18 Other charges Any other charges, or price reductions, that affects the net invoice value.
 Insert additional columns and provide a description.
-Invoice currency the currency used on the invoice Exchange rate Indicate the exchange rate used to convert the currency of the sale to the currency used in your accounting system Net invoice value the net invoice value expressed in your domestic currency as it is in the currency of entered in your accounting system the exporting country Rebates or other the amount of any deferred rebates or allowances paid to the importer in allowances the currency of sale Quantity discounts the actual amount of quantity discounts not deducted from the invoice.